henry-luo/mark/README.md

 ## Mark vs. XML

-Comparing to XML, Mark has the following advantages:
+Compared to XML, Mark has the following advantages:

-- Mark attributes can have complex object as value; whereas XML attribute values always need to be quoted and cannot have complex object as value, which is not flexible in syntax and data model.
+- Mark attributes can have complex objects as values; whereas XML attribute values always need to be quoted and cannot have complex objects as values, which is not flexible in syntax and data model.
 - Mark syntax is much cleaner than XML.
 It does not have whitespace ambiguity.
 It does not have all the legacy things like DTD.
 It does not have the verbose closing tag.
 - The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed, when there's no schema.

 ## Mark vs. S-expressions

-S-expression from Lisp gave rise to novel ideas like high-order composition, self-hosting program.
+Lisp and S-expression gave rise to novel ideas like high-order composition, self-hosting program, data as code, code as data, etc..
 It's the source of inspiration of Mark and [Lambda Script](https://github.com/henry-luo/lambda).

-The advantage of Mark over S-expressions is that it takes a more modern, JS-first approach in its design, and can be more readily used in web and Node.js environments.
+The advantage of Mark over S-expressions is that it takes a more modern, web-first approach in its design, making it more readily usable in web and Node.js environments.

 ## mark.js